JiashuLiang/COACH/2_optimization/README.md

 # 2_optimization

-This directory contains the maintained script-first COACH optimization workflow.
+This directory contains the maintained script-first COACH workflow for preprocessing, optimization, constraint selection, and analysis.

 ## Workflow